 Appointed by the coach with the endorsement of the Leadership Committee, a team captain is appointed to provide on-the-water leadership and guidance.
 The captain also acts as spokesperson at regattas, and keeps the team organised at events.
 A key role, the captain plays an important coach – committee – team liaison role, and needs to be aware of all factors that might impact on-the-water performance.

 The only pre-requisite is a history of breast cancer.
 Age, athletic ability and previous paddling experience are not issues.

 An important position requiring dragon boat experience, good upper body strength and special training, the sweep keeps the boat going the right direction.
 The team aims to have 2 paddlers trained as sweeps.

 The caller is in charge of the boat in races – calling out stroke timing, what paddle stroke to be used, and urging the team on throughout the race.
 Strong timing is required, an ability to read the distance on the water… and a loud voice.
 Timid people need not apply

 Monday's 6:00pm-7:00pm.
 Report time 5:30pm for warm up

 Wednesday's 6:00pm-7:00pm.
 Report time 5:30pm for warm up

 The dragon boat season generally starts in October and continues through to the end of March.

-- On-the-water training in the dragon boat starts in November, initially with weekly sessions held at Westhaven, and moving onto twice weekly sessions as the season progresses.
+On-the-water training in the dragon boat starts in October, initially with twice weekly sessions (Monday and Wednesday evenings) held at Westhaven marina.